JimvandeVen/project-2-1819/README.md

 ![Focus](screens/focus.png)

 Now you have a border on everything that you are focused on.
 This might not be needed but it shows how important it is to know you are.
-Prefferably a designer makes a nice focus design, which the developer will implement on the different elements.
+Preferably a designer makes a nice focus design, which the developer will implement on the different elements.

 ### Caching Policy

-## Checklist
-- [x] Rebuild client side app to server side app
-- [X] Add Compression
-- [x] Add Fontface Observer
-- [X] Set cache headers
-- [x] Implement Revisioning
-- [X] Add Service Worker
-- [X] Add Offline Page
+What I also noticed the website has many third party scripts that use bandwidth to load.
+Your own html, css and javascript files use caching headers.
+If at all possible it would be nice to use the same caching policy for those third party scripts.
+Be it by caching headers or by adding a service worker that caches those files.
+This way the repeat visits would be much, much faster.

 ## License
 See the [LICENSE file](https://github.com/Mennauu/web-app-from-scratch-18-19/blob/master/LICENSE) for license rights and limitations (MIT).